fernandezfran/galpynostatic/README.md

 Also, you can read the Jupyter Notebook in
 [paper folder](https://github.com/fernandezfran/galpynostatic/tree/main/paper)
-that reproduce the results of the article published.
+that reproduce the results of the published article.

 ## License